-This function is supported by all models except the PRIMEPOWER1, the SPARC Enterprise Txxxx series and the SPARC T series.
+This function is supported by all models except the PRIMEPOWER1, the SPARC Enterprise T series.
 SMC provides the RCI-setting function for the PRIMEPOWER800/1000/2000 model group, the PRIMEPOWER900/1500/2500 model group, and the GP7000F model 1000/2000 group.
 Accordingly, use SMC for these model groups.

-Also, the SPARC Enterprise Mxxxx series support the same functions as those supported by the XSCF.
+Also, the SPARC Enterprise M series and the SPARC M10 Systems support the same functions as those supported by the XSCF.
 Accordingly, use the XSCF for these models.

-$The \ RCI-related \ setting \ function \ makes \ settings \ related \ to \ the \ power/environment \ control \ interface.$
+The RCI-related setting function makes settings related to the power/environment control interface.
 The table below outlines the RCI-related setting functions.